Minerva Fabienne Hase

 Minerva Fabienne Hase (born 10 June 1999) is a German pair skater.
-With her current partner, Nikita Volodin, she is the 2025 World silver medalist, the 2024 World bronze medalist, the 2025 European champion, a two-time Grand Prix Final champion (2023–24, 2024–25), a five-time ISU Grand Prix medalist, and a five-time ISU Challenger Series medalist.
+With her current partner, Nikita Volodin, she is the 2026 Winter Olympic bronze medalist, 2026 World gold medalist, 2025 World silver medalist, the 2024 World bronze medalist, the 2025 European champion, a two-time Grand Prix Final champion (2023–24, 2024–25), a six-time ISU Grand Prix medalist, a five-time ISU Challenger Series medalist, and a three-time German national champion (2023–25).

 Hase previously partnered with Nolan Seegert, with whom she was the 2019 Rostelecom Cup bronze medalist, 2021 CS Nebelhorn Trophy champion, and three-time German national champion (2019–20, 2022).
 The pair represented Germany at the 2022 Winter Olympics.

 Personal life

 Hase was born on 10 June 1999 in Berlin.
 She studied at the Schul- und Leistungssportzentrum in Berlin.

 Since 2019, Hase has been in a relationship with German basketball player, Jonas Mattisseck, who attended the same high school as her.

 Career

 Single skating

 Hase began learning to skate in 2004.
 She skated internationally in the novice ranks until 2013.
 In January 2016, she finished fifth in the junior ladies' category at the German Youth Championships.